The Best Bars in Collingwood

 • Head to the sunny, fruit-tree-filled rooftop above Collingwood Yards for wallet-friendly wines and cocktails, plus a superlative view that won’t cost you a thing.
 Cap it off with rotating DJ sets through a killer sound system, and you’ve got plenty of reasons to stick around.

-• Experience interesting takes on Middle Eastern classics at Shane Delia’s moody spot.
-Go for crispy burek buns filled with duck fesunjun (a classic Persian stew), pickled octopus and sweet muhammara (roasted capsicum dip) wrapped in lettuce, and the signature Pomegranate Sour cocktail.
-Its siblings Maha and Maha East are also worth your time.
+• Experience fun takes on Middle Eastern classics at Shane Delia’s moody spot.
+Go for crispy burek buns filled with duck fesunjun (a classic Persian stew), alongside a signature Pomegranate Sour cocktail.

 • Shoot some pool, relax in a booth and share Southeast Asian curries – all are possibilities at this spacious, grungy warehouse bar that feels like a brewery without the beer obsession.

 • Despite the modern refurb, this charming all-day boozer feels like it’s been around forever.
-Park yourself in the sunny, plant-filled atrium or nab a spot out front for pub-style breakfasts and upmarket parmas.
-The knockout-style pool competitions here are a midweek spectacle.
+Park up in the sunny, plant-filled atrium or out front for upmarket parmas.
+The knockout-style pool competitions here are a mid-week spectacle.

 • A verdant greenhouse bar with plenty of natural light.